HaydenCleaver/Salmon-Cookies/README.md

 Also added the first touches of CSS and structure to the homepage and sales page.

+### Lab 08 Additions

+Only finished the bare minimum for this assignment's completion.
+Added some structure and images to the homepage and aligned some of the elements so that they aren't just all over the place.
+It's still a pretty big mess though, so I'll be revisting it tomorrow.

  Author: Hayden Cleaver

 ### Links and Resources